-- Mr. Clarke's target payout level was set at 100% of his base salary and he had the opportunity to earn an additional 55% based on stretch goals. - Mr. Dey's target payout level was set at 50% of his base salary. - Mr. Coughlin's target payout level was set at 50% of his base salary and he had the opportunity to earn an additional 50% based on stretch goals. - Mr. House's target payout level was set at 50% of his base salary and he had the opportunity to earn an additional 15% based on stretch goals. - Mr. Netto's bonus objectives were not set during the year due to mid-year hiring and thus, in accordance with his offer letter, was eligible to receive \$150,000, prorated for the period during 2014 in which he was employed by the Company.
+- Mr. Clarke's target payout level was set at 100% of his base salary and he had the opportunity to earn an additional 75% based on stretch goals. - Mr. Dey's target payout level was set at 50% of his base salary and he had the opportunity to earn an additional 50% based on stretch goals. - Mr. Blazye's target payout level was set at 50% of his base salary and he had the opportunity to earn an additional 35% based on stretch goals. - Mr. Netto's target payout level was set at 50% of his base salary and he had the opportunity to earn an additional 30% based on stretch goals.
+In accordance with his offer letter, Mr. Netto was guaranteed a minimum payout of \$200,000 in 2015. - Mr. Secord's bonus objectives were not set during the year due to mid-year hiring and thus, in accordance with his offer letter, Mr. Secord was eligible to receive \$75,000, prorated for the period during 2015 in which he was employed by the Company.

-2014 Performance goals and results.
-Our compensation committee structured the 2014 annual cash incentive program to include a combination of companywide, business unit and individual performance goals, as appropriate, for the named executive officers.
+2015 Performance goals and results.
+Our compensation committee structured the 2015 annual cash incentive program to include a combination of companywide, business unit and individual performance goals, as appropriate, for the named executive officers.
 Individual or business unit performance goals are tied to the particular area of expertise and responsibilities of the executive and his performance in attaining those objectives.

 Our named executive officers prepare recommendations regarding their individual or business unit performance goals, which are reviewed by our chief executive officer and approved by the compensation committee.
 Certain goals could be paid out in amounts up to 200% of the individual target amounts for performance exceeding objectives.
-Other goals could be paid out in amounts as low as 25% of the individual target amounts if actual performance achieved minimum thresholds.
+Other goals could be paid out in amounts as low as 33% of the individual target amounts if actual performance achieved minimum thresholds.

 Certain goals are based on achieving an earnings per share target based on adjusted net income.
-Adjusted net income is GAAP net income as reflected in our statement of income, adjusted to eliminate (a) non-cash stock based compensation expense related share-based compensation awards, (b) amortization of deferred financing costs and intangible assets (c) amortization of the premium recognized on the purchase of receivables, (d) amortization of intangibles at our equity method investment, (e) loss on extinguishment of debt and (f) other non-cash adjustments and adjusted for the income tax effect of such items.
-The reconciliation of adjusted net income per diluted share to our GAAP numbers is provided on page 78 of our Form 10-K for the fiscal year ended December 31, 2014 and in Appendix A to the proxy statement.
+Adjusted net income is GAAP net income as reflected in our statement of income, adjusted to eliminate (a) non-cash stock based compensation expense related share-based compensation awards, (b) amortization of deferred financing costs and intangible assets (c) amortization of the premium recognized on the purchase of receivables, (d) our proportionate share of amortization of intangible assets at our equity method investment, (e) loss on the extinguishment of debt, (f) impairment of our equity method investment and (g) other non-cash adjustments and adjusted for the income tax effect of such items.
+The reconciliation of adjusted net income per diluted share to our GAAP numbers is provided on page 79 of our Form 10-K for the fiscal year ended December 31, 2015 and in Appendix A to the proxy statement.